Bloodknofsky/CV-generator-main/README.md

-to run the php server you have to run this command php -S localhost:port
+to run the php server you have to go to /CV-generator-main then execute the following command

+php -S localhost:port